 Whistler resort guide - a general overview

 Drive two hours north of Vancouver, alongside the breathtakingly scenic Coast Mountains and you'll find the charming village of Whistler.
 Whistler has been regarded as the number one ski resort in North America for several consecutive years and it's easy to see why.
 Whistler is a modern 'pedestrianised' resort built in pleasant 'West Coast' style with varied architecture.
 North America's biggest and best skiing, with miles of runs for all standards, huge vertical drops, snow guaranteed, and a brilliant modern lift system.
-The accommodation is of a high standard whether you prefer a hotel, apartment or catered chalet; restaurants offering international cuisine and apres ski for all tastes make Whistler a must.
+The accommodation is of a high standard and whether you prefer a hotel or apartment the resort restaurants offer international cuisine and apres ski for all tastes.
 You will not be surprised to know that Whistler has been voted the top North American ski resort for a number of years now.

 Whistler Village is nestled between two huge mountains: Whistler and Blackcomb.
-Together they offer 8,100 acres of skiable terrain, more than 200 runs in every conceivable shape and size and degree of difficulty, and the longest ski season in Canada.
-And then top that off with an average annual snowfall of 30 feet (9 metres).
+Together they offer nearly 8,200 acres of skiable terrain, more than 200 runs in every conceivable shape and size and degree of difficulty, and the longest ski season in Canada.
+And then top that off with an average annual snowfall of 37 feet (11 metres).
 However, there's more to Whistler than just downhill skiing.
 Go beyond the mountains to Whistler's backcountry and try your hand at heli-skiing, snowmobiling, snowshoeing and even dog sledding.